Intermountain parents, staff want care for children to be extended; threaten to sue

 They noted some of the children suffer from serious mental health conditions and have engaged in extremely harmful conduct to themselves and others.

 Intermountain, founded in 1909, provides outpatient services to children, adults and families with mental health needs in Billings, Bozeman and Helena.
 Its residential program serves as a national referral base for children with behavioral and mental health needs.
-Intermountain’s website states it is a “nationally recognized nonprofit provided Hope & Healing to children, youth and families in need of improved mental and behavioral health.”
+Intermountain’s website states it is a “nationally recognized nonprofit providing Hope & Healing to children, youth, and families in need of improved mental and behavioral health.”

 On Aug.
 14, 55 Intermountain employees submitted a letter to their board expressing a vote of no confidence in the board and its interim Chief Executive Officer Gary Larecenaire, saying that recent incidents at the facility have created a toxic atmosphere.